fosscellcet/Algorithm-Day/Algorithm-Day/Day2/README.md

     7. If the left pointer is less than or equal to the right pointer, then swap the values at these locations       in the array.
     8. Move the left pointer to the right by one and the right pointer to the left by one.
     9. If the left pointer and right pointer don’t meet, go to step 1.

 5. **Insertion Sort**
+   1. Loop from i=1 to n-1
+   1. Insert the element a\[i\] into the correct position in the sorted sequence a\[0\] to a\[i-1\]

 6. **Counting Sort**
+   Counting sort has a specific use case.
+It performs better when the range of values to be sorted is limited.
+   Eg: The ages of 1 million people.
+There might be 1 million people, but the range of values caps at, say 120.

+      1. Initalise a count array of size RANGE, where RANGE is the largest element.
+      1. Iterate through the array, and increment the count[a[i]] during each iteration.
+      2. Loop from i=0 to RANGE, keep printing i as long as count[i] > 0